AiKirito/UY-Scuti/README_EN.md

 **./start.sh**

-**Please note that this tool requires the installation of some packages.
-The tool will automatically detect and inform you.
-Install the missing packages according to the prompts to run normally.
-This tool only supports img format partition files and the extraction of payload.bin in card flash package files.
-Older versions of other formats of partition files are not supported and will not be supported.
-The first time you use this tool, you must read the following instructions carefully.
+**This tool only supports img format partition files and the extraction of payload.bin in card flash package files.\
+Older versions of other formats of partition files are not supported and will not be supported.\
+The first time you use this tool, you must read the following instructions carefully.\
 If you ask questions that are stated in the instructions without careful reading, I will ignore them.**

 ----